Caramelized Onion Mushroom Swiss Turkey Burger

 How to Make Caramelized Onion Mushroom Swiss Turkey Burger

-Here are the quick step-by-step instructions with visuals.
-You can find the full instructions with the exact ingredients will be in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

-Pro-tip: Caramelized onions can be made in advance and frozen for future use so make a big batch and then freeze it in a freezer-safe container.
+Pro-tip: Caramelized onions can be made in advance and frozen for future use, so make a big batch and then freeze it in a freezer-safe container.

 1. Caramelize the Onions: Roughly chop the onions so that slices are between ⅛ and ¼ inches thick.
 Heat the butter and olive oil in a saucepan on medium heat.
 Once the butter has melted, add onions and sweat them until they become translucent.
 Reduce heat to low and continue to cook onions, stirring every 5-10 minutes to prevent them from sticking.
 Deglaze the pan with a tablespoon or two of water or chicken stock when fond starts to form on the pan.
-As onions continue to caramelize, continue stirring every 5-10 minutes and deglazing the saucepan as fond forms and the onions are no longer loose in the pan.
-When the onions achieve a deep golden brown (or dark brown) remove them from heat and set aside.
+As onions continue to caramelize, stir every 5-10 minutes and deglaze the saucepan as fond forms and the onions are no longer loose in the pan.
+When the onions achieve a deep golden brown (or dark brown), remove them from heat and set aside.

 step 1 caramelizing the onions